weiyuancheng931107/PD2_final_project/musicgenreclassifier/src/main/java/com/musicapp/MusicApp.md

 public MusicNotation()
 ```

-Initializes the notation panel with sheet and treble clef notation
+Initializes the notation panel with sheet and treble clef notation.

 ### Methods